-The volume and source of fresh water required for the construction of the TISF has not yet been determined.
+The volume of fresh water required for the construction of the TISF has not yet been determined.
 Required water volumes are not expected to be excessive.
+Water will be supplied by the CoCT.

 3.5.9 Power Supply

 The source of power during the construction phase has not yet been determined.